July 13

 Social media as an activist tool

-arrows-in-sky Social networking tools such as Facebook, Twitter, Youtube and Flickr have become invaluable mobilization tools for activists.
+Social networking tools such as Facebook, Twitter, Youtube and Flickr have become invaluable mobilization tools for activists.

 No longer is social networking just for gossiping, hobnobbing or telling your friends what you had for breakfast.
 Increasingly, it has become an effective communications tool to mobilize masses to effect change.